bx-sh/specs.sh/README.md

 You can also set the `SPEC_CONFIG` environment variable to the path of a file and it will be loaded.

+> Configuration files are also auto-detected and loaded if named `spec.config.sh` or `test.config.sh`.
+> Explicitly provided configuration files via `-c` or `SPEC_CONFIG` are loaded before auto-loaded configs.

 ## Fail fast

 If `spec` is provided multiple files, you can _stop_ running files after one fails by providing `-f`